Who’s the best team at UO?

 The Erb Memorial Union (EMU) has served as “basecamp” for Club Sports operations for over 30 years.
-Club Ducks are preparing to migrate to McArthur Court in March 2014, as we wait for the EMU to be renovated.
+The Clubhouse is currently located in McArthur Court (1st level) as we wait for the EMU to be renovated.
 Stay tuned!

 For more information, and to support the project, visit EMU Renovation

-In addition to Club Sports, the EMU supports several programs designed to educate and enhance the student experience at the University of Oregon.
-For more information, visit other EMU program sites below.
+As a department of the Division of Student Life, the EMU supports Club Sports, and several other programs, designed to educate and enhance the student experience at the University of Oregon.
+For more information about other programs available, visit EMU Activities.